telerik/maui-docs/controls/templatedbutton/styling.md

 * `TextColor` (`Color`)&mdash;Specifies the color of the `Label.Text` created when `Content` is `string` and `ContentTemplate` is not set.
 * All Properties from the [Content Configuration]({%slug templatedbutton-configuration%}) article can be applied through style.

-The TemplatedButton uses the .NET MAUI Visual State Manager and it defines a visual state group named `CommonStates` with the following visual states:
+The TemplatedButton uses the .NET MAUI Visual State Manager and defines a visual state group named `CommonStates` with the following visual states:

 * `Normal`
 * `PointerOver`
 * `Pressed`